owncloud-archive/documentation/developer_manual/bugtracker/codereviews.rst

 #.
 A developer will submit his changes on GitHub via a pull request.
    `GitHub:help - using pull requests`_
 #.
 Within the pull request the developer could already name other developers (using
    @GitHubusername) and ask them for review.
+Adding the label "5 - ready for review" alerts everybody that the PR is ready for reviewing.
 #.
 Other developers (either named or at free will) have a look at the changes
    and are welcome to write comments within the comment field.
 #.
 In case the reviewer is okay with the changes and thinks all his comments and